 “This past year we brought in a girl who danced on Broadway with Hamilton to teach a master class,” she said.”
 It was super exciting and lots of people came out for it.”

 The confidence Repinz has developed as a dance student propelled her to apply to graduate school.
-She just learned she’s been accepted into the master of fine arts (MFA) program in choreography at Temple University for fall 2018.
+She was accepted into the master of fine arts (MFA) program in choreography at Temple University for fall 2018.